juaneladio/gradeexport_xlsgd/README.txt

 This is a patched version of the plugin, based on the last known release.
 It used deprecated code (changed by MDL-46548, introduced in Moodle 2.8) but it works in Moodle 3.2.

-If you want to test this code in other versions of Moodle, edit the file version.php, and change $plugin->version  = 2013092101; with the right value of the Moodle version you need.
+If you want to test this code in other versions of Moodle (between 2.8 and 3.1), edit the file version.php, and change $plugin->version  = 2013092101; with the right value of the Moodle version you need.
 The values are listed here https://docs.moodle.org/dev/Releases#Moodle_3.2

 If you have success using this plugin in other Moodle versions, send an Issue in Github and I will update the minimum version :D